waseem18/gitpromote/README.md

 Note : This repo contains legacy code which I wrote in the initial days of my college.

 Promote your open source projects to many other people like you!

-Note : The idea of this project is being developed and improved in another project.
-Will soon reveal it. :)